EndPointCorp/end-point-blog/2024/09/automating-dns-management-with-gitlab-ci-cd.md

     - ./gitlab-comment-tofu-log.sh $TF_ROOT/apply_output.txt
 ```

-#### 2. Posting opentofu plan/apply logs as merge request comments
+#### 2. Posting OpenTofu plan/apply logs as merge request comments

-To facilitate code reviews, we created a script (gitlab-comment-tofu-log.sh) that automatically formats and posts the OpenTofu plan and apply logs as comments on merge requests.
+To facilitate code reviews, we created a script (`gitlab-comment-tofu-log.sh`) that automatically formats and posts the OpenTofu plan and apply logs as comments on merge requests.
 This ensures that reviewers can easily understand the changes before approving them.

 Here is the script:

 ```bash
 #!/bin/bash